What we love about Sarara Lodge

-Their Vision: To enable the Samburu in Northern Kenya to continue a life alongside wildlife, retain and celebrate their unique cultural heritage and live sustainably and comfrotably.
+Their Vision: To enable the Samburu in Northern Kenya to continue a life alongside wildlife, retain and celebrate their unique cultural heritage and live sustainably and comfortably.

-The Landscape: Matthews Range is an 850,000-acre wildlife conservancy containing a special combination of desert and mountain rainforest environements.
+The Landscape: Matthews Range is an 850,000-acre wildlife conservancy containing a special combination of desert and mountain rainforest environments.

-Namunyak Conservancy was previously devoid of wildlife, but is now home to Kenya’s second largest population of elephant, largest population of reticulated giraffe, and many other species of animal.
+Namunyak Conservancy was previously devoid of wildlife, but is now home to Kenya’s second-largest population of elephant, the largest population of reticulated giraffe, and many other species of animal.

-The Challenge: Some of the factors contributing to the climate crisis and fuelling poverty in under resourced areas include population pressure, rapid urbanization, land degradation and loss of key species and human-wildlife-conflict.
+The Challenge: Some factors contributing to the climate crisis and fuelling poverty in under resourced areas include population pressure, rapid urbanization, land degradation and loss of key species and human-wildlife-conflict.

 The long term goal of Sarara Foundation is to not only stop this tragedy from happening, but to also create a well-off scenario where the Samburu and wildlife can live side-by-side.

 Their Approach: Engage the indigenous Samburu community, preserve cultural independence, and build economic strength through planning and local leadership partnerships.

 They strongly believe that change can only be long-term by supporting a generation of Samburu from childhood to adulthood.
 Helping them develop into 'conscious global citizens' capable of living happy and fulfilling lives is their way of bringing their vision to life.

 - Sarara Camp - 6 beautiful and spacious en-suite tents with a swimming pool and sweeping views